ngalinos95/SuperHero_SwiftUI/README.md

-This is a SwiftUI project.The main goal of the project is to create a simple Hero List application with MVVM deisgn pattern using an open source API to create a list of heroes with a seperate view with their images and some biography info
+This is a SwiftUI project.The main goal of the project is to create a simple Hero List application with MVVM deisgn pattern using an open source API to create a list of heroes with a seperate view with their images and some biography info and a navigation paage for their powerstats

 ## Topics Covered